Angels exists among us.

 Not everyone is in your situation, and there are people out there would could use your help.

 "putting aside 5, 10, 20% to invest back into the area you know well is a good win win.
 Life can’t be just about making more money, more fun for ourselves and helping only our loved ones."

 Mentoring and coaching the companies you are vested in and which you are knowledgeable about, is a great way to give back.

-At the end of the day, we hope we can play a part to level up the angel investing space in Singapore.
+At the end of the day, we hope we can play a part to level up the angel investing space in Singapore though our guide and building a network of investors and entrepreneur.
 It would indirectly help more entrepreneurs make their ideas a reality and hopefully impact more people through their work.